OfficeGSX/Excel-Add-in-TypeScript-MailMerge/README.md

 ### Update the client id

-* In your Visual Studio project, open Excel-Add-in-Microsoft-Graph-MailMergeWeb/app/app.ts.
+* In your Visual Studio project, open Excel-Add-in-Microsoft-Graph-MailMergeWeb/src/home/home.ts.
-* Update `clientId: '[Enter your clientId here]'` with the value from your Azure AD application.
+* Update '[Enter your clientId here]'` with the value from your Azure AD application.
+* Update the '[redirect Url]' with your redirect Url.

 ### Run the add-in

 1. Open a command prompt to \<sample directory\>\Excel-Add-in-Microsoft-Graph-MailMergeWeb and run `npm install` and when that is finished, run `npm start`.
 2. In Visual Studio, press F5 to run the sample.
 3. When Excel opens, select the **Mail Merge** command button from the Home tab.

 ![Command button](readme-images/command_button.PNG)

-4. The task pane will open and you will be able to authenticate with Office 365 credentials once you click **Sign In with Microsoft**.
+4. The task pane will open and you will be able to authenticate with Office 365 credentials once you click **Sign in with Microsoft**.
 5. Select from the list of templates.

 ![Select a template](readme-images/select_template.PNG)

 6. Review and edit the list of recipients.

 ![Edit recipients](readme-images/mailmerge_table.PNG)

 7. Preview and send the email.

 ![Preview and send emails](readme-images/preview_send.PNG)